maxwolfs/jekyll-now/_posts/2017-06-13-Preparation-for-model2.md

 ---
 layout: post
-title: Lox / Preperations for Model 2
+title: Lox / Preparations for Model 2
 ---

 With now having almost all parts of the circuit and a running Timer I'm taking measurements for next model.